mitchallen/maze-generator/README.md

 Factory method that returns a __circle__ maze generator object.

-It takes one spec parameter that must be an object a __rings__ value specifying the size of the maze.
+It takes one spec parameter that must be an object with a __rings__ value specifying the size of the maze.

 You can call Circle multiple times to create multiple mazes.